hainayanda/Draftsman/README.md

 ## View Hierarchy

-You can create view hierarchy while creating a constraints by using `planContent`  method and `insert` method for subview plan:
+You can create view hierarchy while creating a constraints by using `planContent` method and `insert` method for subview plan (`planStackedContent` and `insertStacked` if its arranged subviews in `UIStackView`):

 ```swift
 view.planContent {